-The person presiding at the meeting may exercise any power or duty of the Chair.
-Where these rules apply to committee and sub-committee meetings, references to the Chair also include the Chair of committees and sub-committees.
+The Mayor or other person presiding at the meeting may exercise any power or duty of the Chair.
+Where these rules apply to committee and sub-committee meetings, references to the Chair or Mayor also include the Chair of committees and sub-committees.
 The powers of the Chair include:

-- (a) To decide all matters of order, competence, relevancy, interpretation of standing orders relating to the conduct of the meeting and the appropriateness of Council questions; - (b) To direct a Councillor to discontinue speaking if the Chair considers the Councillor is being repetitive, tedious or irrelevant, uses unbecoming language or is in some other way breaching the order of the meeting; - (c) To order the removal of a member of the public who is disruptive or the clearing of public areas in the event of a general disturbance.
-Re-admission shall be at the discretion of the Chair;

-The decision of the Chair shall be final.
+- (a) To decide all matters of order, competence, relevancy, interpretation of standing orders relating to the conduct of the meeting and the appropriateness of Council questions; - (b) To direct a Councillor to discontinue speaking if the Chair considers the Councillor is being repetitive or irrelevant, uses unbecoming language or is in some other way breaching the order of the meeting - (c) To move that a member be heard not further under rule 16.3 and, if necessary to move that a member leave the meeting or that the meeting be adjourned, in accordance with Rule 16.4 - (d) To order the removal of a member of the public who is disruptive or the clearing of public areas in the event of a general disturbance.
+Re-admission shall be at the discretion of the Chair: - (e) In the case of an equality of votes, the Chair of the meeting shall have a second or casting vote; - (f) The decision of the Chair shall be final.
 Members shall address the Chair when speaking and not dispute the decisions of the Chair during the course of the meeting.